| Annual Chinese Holidays Chapter 1 - Chinese

 • The threat of hungry ghosts during

-• Raw food offerings in makeshift “public” altars
+the seventh month• Raw food offerings in makeshift “public” altars

 • The old practice of releasing water lanterns